CosiMichele/workshop-materials/2024/2408-Biosci_series/01_HPC-CC.md

 1. Protect from attacks.
 2. Select what HPC system you want to use.

-!!! warning "Note: the Bastion server is NOT YET the HPC!
+> :warning: The Bastion server is NOT YET the HPC!
 Here you cannot submit jobs or run analyes.
-Type `shell` in order to select what system you want to use."
+Type `shell` in order to select what system you want to use. :warning:

 The whole process (from logging to selecting the system) looks like the following: